 Students must fulfill a specific requirement normally stated in the letter of acceptance.
 When the requirement has been fulfilled, the program director/chair must submit a request for a change in status to the Dean.

 Special student status will permit an applicant to register for six (6) credits of graduate course work pending completion and/or consideration of the application to the degree program.
 Courses completed under special student status can only be accepted toward a degree program is a grade of B or better has been obtained in each course.
 Special student status does not qualify for Free Application for Federal Student Aid (FAFSA).
 Admission as a special student carries no implications for acceptance relative to any present or future application to a degree program.

 Confirm Intent to Enroll

 Please confirm your decision to enroll for the 2014-2015 academic year by submitting a $250 tuition deposit and returning a copy of your acceptance letter to the Graduate School office.
 Once you have accepted the admissions offer, you will receive orientation information from the Graduate School.
 You can find additonal information on Frequently Asked Questions.

-New students in masters programs, who have not been offered a departmental award, are eligible for a 25% discount.
+New, full-time students in masters programs, who have not been offered a departmental award, are eligible for a 25% tuition award.